awsdocs/aws-transit-gateway-guide/doc_source/tgw-peering.md

 You can peer two transit gateways and route traffic between them, which includes IPv4 and IPv6 traffic\.
 To do this, create a peering attachment on your transit gateway, and specify a transit gateway in another AWS Region\.
 The peer transit gateway can be in your account or a different AWS account\.

 After you create a peering attachment request, the owner of the peer transit gateway \(also referred to as the *accepter transit gateway*\) must accept the request\.
+To route traffic between the transit gateways, add a static route to the transit gateway route table that points to the transit gateway peering attachment\.

 We recommend using unique ASNs for the peered transit gateways to take advantage of future route propagation capabilities\.